 There are few places like Hawaii and Pacific which have a limited number of institutions.

-WASC is the short form of Western Association of Schools and Colleges.
+WASC is the short form of the Western Association of Schools and Colleges.
 This commission was formed in 1962 to enhance the promotion of schools and colleges in higher education.
 It was first introduced as a three-party body, namely WASC Senior College and University Commission, Accrediting Commission for Community and Junior Colleges and the Accrediting Commission for Schools, Western Association of Schools and Colleges

 Later, it was entitled to a single WASC Commission separately.